-The Association for Middle Level Education Foundation Fund Committee is awarding two $2,000 Collaboration Mini-Grants in 2018 to middle school educators who have taken leadership roles in developing collaborative projects both within and outside of schools.
+The Association for Middle Level Education Foundation Fund Committee is awarding two $3,000 Collaboration Mini-Grants in 2019 to middle school educators who have taken leadership roles in developing collaborative projects both within and outside of schools.
 Recipients of this grant will receive funds to enhance an existing collaborative program or to institute a proposed program.
-Recipients will be recognized at the AMLE Annual Conference and must present about their collaborative project at a concurrent session at the AMLE Annual Conference.
-In addition, recipients will be recognized at the Annual Conference.
-Attendance at the conference will be at the expense of the school and may not be funded by monies from this grant.
+Recipients will be recognized at the AMLE Annual Conference and must present about their collaborative project at a concurrent session.
+Each grant winner will receive one complementary conference registration and up to $1000 of the award funds can be used to defray the expense of attending the AMLE conference.

 Any professional member or school that has been an AMLE school member for at least 12 months may apply.